mgechev/revive/RULES_DESCRIPTIONS.md

 ## atomic

-_Description_: Check for common mistaken usages of the `sync/atomic` package
+_Description_: Check for commonly mistaken usages of the `sync/atomic` package

 _Configuration_: N/A